Prince Emanuel of Liechtenstein (1700–1771)

-Prince Emanuel Joseph Johann of Liechtenstein (2/3 February 1700 – 15 January 1771) was the father and brother to two of Liechtenstein's monarchs.
+Prince Emanuel Joseph Johann of Liechtenstein (2 or 3 February 1700 – 15 January 1771) was the father and brother of two of Liechtenstein's monarchs.

 Early life

-Prince Emanuel was born in Vienna on 2/3 February 1700. the second son of Prince Philipp Erasmus of Liechtenstein (1664–1704) and Countess Christina Theresa von Löwenstein-Wertheim-Rochefort (1665–1730).
+Prince Emanuel was born in Vienna on 2 or 3 February 1700. the second son of Prince Philipp Erasmus of Liechtenstein (1664–1704) and Countess Christina Theresa von Löwenstein-Wertheim-Rochefort (1665–1730).
 His elder brother was Josef Wenzel, Prince of Liechtenstein.

 Career

 In 1749 he became the 734th Knight of the Order of the Golden Fleece.

 Personal life

 On 14 January 1726, he married Countess Maria Anna Antonia von Dietrichstein-Weichselstädt (1706–1777) in Vienna.
 They had thirteen children.
 Their eldest son became monarch of Liechtenstein when Emanuel's brother died without any surviving heirs.